HillsMakan/sydneyhillsmakan/src/content/partner/customfit.md

 discount_text: 10% discount for CustomFit PT/Muay Thai/Boxing packages and 5%
   discount on Xtraprotein supplement
 ---
-Special offers for HMG International members.
-Mention that you are HMG International members.
+Special offers for HMG International members when you mention that you are HMG International members.

 1. 10% discount for CustomFit Personal Trainer/Muay Thai/Boxing packages
 2. 5% discount on Xtraprotein supplement